Tommyshub/restaurant/readme.md

 ### HTML

-Validating the html was a bit problematic because the tool warned alot about the jinja code and it was a bit hard to see the real issues but this should be right now as far as I can tell.
+Validating the html was a bit problematic because the tool warned a lot about the jinja code and it was a bit hard to see the real issues but this should be right now as far as I can tell.

 One example of this problem is that it warned me about a stray doctype declaration in the base template, but as far as I can tell this is just because the jinja code is on the line before.